Dragon4396/LegalDoc-Scraper/README.md

 # LegalDoc-Scraper
-In this project, I share my internship records at Fujian Zhimao Law Firm from August to October 2023.
-I utilized Python web scraping in conjunction with JavaScript reverse engineering to retrieve and download the required legal documents in bulk.
-This approach significantly increased work efficiency by several multiples.
+In this project, I will share my internship records at Fujian Zhimao Law Firm from August to October 2023.
+By utilizing Python web scraping in conjunction with JavaScript reverse engineering, I was able to retrieve and download the required legal documents in bulk, significantly increasing work efficiency by several multiples.

 # Environment Used